dottjt/plastic/other/unused/05-date-unused.md

 I place my tongue around my neck, embracing the flavoured tinnitus as the indecipherable madness of a dappled arcadia pours from her mouth.

 Potentially taking this already-tragedy to unprecedented highs.

+Not just the guy at her desk sharing a cigarette with, but the guy in her bed.